 - Fulfill other purposes permitted or required by law

-You have a right to make choices and control how your health information at the Centre is collected, used, and disclosed, subject to a few exceptions.
+You have a right to make choices and control how your health information at the Centre is collected, used, and disclosed (shared), subject to a few exceptions.

 For most health care purposes, your consent to use your health information is implied as a result of your consent to treatment, unless you tell us otherwise.
 We may also collect, use and share your health information in order to communicate or consult with other health care providers about your care unless you tell us you do not want us to do so.

 You have the right to ask that we not share some or all of your health record with one or more of the Centre’s staff members or ask us not to share your health record with one or more of your external health care providers (such as a specialist).
 This is known as asking for a “lockbox”.
 If you would like to know more, please contact our Privacy Officer.